Encapsule-Annex/jsgraph/README.md

 The algorithm starts at a vertex (visit) or set of vertices (search) and proceeds breadth-first providing your client code with a series of progress callbacks to _visitor interface_ functions you register when initiating the traversal.

+Supported visitor interface callbacks for breadth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineVertex`, `examineEdge`, `treeEdge`, `nonTreeEdge`, `grayTarget`, `blackTarget`, and `finishVertex`.

 A breadth-first traversal concludes when all reachable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

-Supported visitor interface callbacks for breadth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineVertex`, `examineEdge`, `treeEdge`, `nonTreeEdge`, `grayTarget`, `blackTarget`, and `finishVertex`.

-See documentation link above for additional discussion and examples.

 #### jsgraph.directed.depthFirstTraverse Algorithm